Glavo/log4j-patch/README.md

 Sometimes you may not want to use Java agent, such as when you need to generate native-image.
 You can download it directly from GitHub release:
 [log4j-patch-1.0.jar](https://github.com/Glavo/log4j-patch/releases/download/1.0/log4j-patch-1.0.jar).

-All you need to do is add it to the front of the classpath to disable JNDI lookup and avoid RCE vulnerabilities.
+All you need to do is add it to the front of the classpath.
-It is compatible with all versions of log4j2.

 If you are using log4j2 as a Java module, use this JVM parameter instead of adding it to the classpath:
 `--patch-module org.apache.logging.log4j.core=log4j-patch-1.0.jar`.